-After our first night in Kuala Lumpar, we made an early start: We needed to get to the bus station to take an early coach to Cherating, on the east side of the peninsula.
+After our first night in Kuala Lumpur, we made an early start: We needed to get to the bus station to take an early coach to Cherating, on the east side of the peninsula.
 Cherating accommodation options are a little limited, but for this occasion we’d decided to choose one of the larger beach resorts.

-Of course, you can fly from Kuala Lumpar to Kuantan, and take a bus from there to Cherating.
+Of course, you can fly from Kuala Lumpur to Kuantan, and take a bus from there to Cherating.
 However, since we would be flying back in just over a week, we’d decided that we had the time now to take a more leisurely bus ride.

 So we took a taxi from our hotel to Putra bus station.
 We got there early as I wasn’t sure about schedules, and I wanted to arrive in Cherating while there was still daylight.
 In fact we had a 2-hour wait until around 10am when the first coach was due to leave.
 At least in the meantime we were able to purchase our tickets to guarantee our seats.
 We explained we wanted to go to Cherating without having to change buses in Kuantan.